ebi-ait/hca-ebi-wrangler-central/docs/SOPs/HCA_Metadata_Spreadsheet_Guide_Wranglers.md

 *optional

-As an example, to create two bundles for a SmartSeq2, paired-end dataset consisting of 2 cells, we need to impose two processes each linked to two files.
+As an example, to create two subgraphs for a SmartSeq2, paired-end dataset consisting of 2 cells, we need to impose two processes each linked to two files.

 ![image alt text](https://github.com/ebi-ait/hca-ebi-wrangler-central/blob/master/assets/images/spreadsheet_guidance/ssheet_guidance_image_6.png)